Clṻd

-Rhŷs (1891) points to the existence of the minor character Gwawl ap Clud in the first cycle of the Mabinogi, who is the initially betrothed of Rhiannon (reasonably herself interpreted as a divine figure).
+Sir John Rhŷs (1891) points to the existence of the minor character Gwawl ap Clud in the first cycle of the Mabinogi, who is the initially betrothed of Rhiannon (reasonably herself interpreted as a divine figure).
 And proposes that this mythological figure (whom he connects to some form of solar divinity) should be read as the son of the goddess Clud (though typically Early/Pre-Medieval surnames were patronymic, there are cases - especially in myth such as the Mabinogi - where matronymic names are known (e.g. Gouannon mab Dôn and Amaethon mab Dôn in Culhwch and Olwen, both notably sons of the goddess Dôn)).
 This relationship is supported by MacKillop (2004), though whether the goddess "Clud" mentioned is related to the Clyde is not mentioned.

 However, there is broad agreement that divine embodiments of natural bodies of water (e.g. springs, rivers, lakes) were very common in Celtic culture, to the point that it could be considered the norm for every such feature in an inhabited region to have an associated god or spirit (overwhelmingly female).
 As such, several authors conjecture the existence of this goddess based solely or primarily on the significance of the River Clyde and that its region was populated in the British Iron Age, generally presuming based on the etymology of the river name that she is a goddess associated with the concepts of purity, cleanliness, and/or washing.